nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       Allison has over 10 years of experience coaching and teaching group and one-on-one swimming.
 Her focus is helping new triathletes develop confidence and technique in the pool and translating that to a fast and efficient first leg in triathlon.
 Through coaching, Allison rediscovered the joy of swimming and is inspired by athletes taking on and conquering new challenges.

+      In 2023 Allison transitioned to run coaching and has enjoyed the move from the pool deck to sharing run miles and connecting with her ATC teammates.
     image: /img/fullsizerender.jpg
   - name: |-
       Stephanie Walker